foliant-docs/docs/src/quickstart.md

 >
 > After trying many options, we settled with XML.
 Yes, normally you’d have a nervous tick when you hear XML, and so would we, but this is one rare case where XML syntax belongs just right:

-> -   it allows to provide tag body and named parameters
+> -   it allows to provide tag body and named parameters,
-> -   it’s familiar to every techwriter out there
+> -   it’s familiar to every techwriter out there,
-> -   it’s close enough to HTML, and HTML tags are actually allowed by the Markdown spec, so we’re not even breaking the vanilla Markdown spec (almost)
+> -   it’s close enough to HTML, and HTML tags are actually allowed by the Markdown spec, so we’re not even breaking the vanilla Markdown spec (almost),
-> -   it’s nicely highlighted in IDEs and text editors
+> -   it’s nicely highlighted in IDEs and text editors.